Sabrinas Organizing

 Using games to introduce your children to organizing will get them into the right mindset.
 Then, you can teach them in an actual hands-on organization.
 Start with a small pile so as not to create anxiety about organizing.
 Help them sort the collection into colors.

 Check out my "Find a Pink Button" Experiment to show your child if items are sorted; it will save you time.
-Please share with your friends and family too.
+Please share this with your friends and family too.

 Now it is your turn!
 What games do you like to share with your kids to show them organizing skills?
 Please leave a message below.